LandoVMW/work-ideas/some-documentation/EcosystemPages/JenkinsX/implementation.md

-# Implementing Jenkins-X as CI/CD Pipeline in VMware Cloud PKS
+# Implementing Jenkins X as CI/CD Pipeline in VMware Cloud PKS
-This procedure explains how to configure and install **Jenkins-X** on a new Smart Cluster.
+This procedure explains how to configure and install **Jenkins X** on a new Smart Cluster.

 ### Before You Begin
 The procedure outlined in this document assumes that you have the following tools installed locally.